hopeonesource/geospatial_posts/README.md

 # Geospatial_Posts
-define areas for sending posts
+A feature to define areas for sending posts

-### Skill set Needed: Moderate or expert Drupal 8 and Drupal 7 developer that has experience with Drupal modules and PHP.
-This module will be built with Drupal 8 methods (all of the logic and functionality), and include a plugin in the same module for Drupal 7 to connect with current Drupal 7 sites.
-All Drupal 8 sites will ignore the module's Drupal 7 plugin Hook.
+### Skill set Needed: Moderate or expert Drupal 8 and Drupal 7 developers that have experience with Drupal modules and PHP.
+This feature will be prioritized to be built on Drupal 8.

 ### Getting Involved